ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 Do not use the {{site.data.keyword.cloud_notm}} Dashboard and user interface to modify your resources after they are created.
 The Terraform scripts create a complete solution and selectively modifying resources with the user interface might cause unexpected results.

-For your SAP solution, in case you want to remove the resources created with the automation then go to the Workspace page > Actions and select Destroy Resources.
+For your SAP solution, in case you want to remove the resources that are created with the automation, then go to the Workspace page > Actions and select Destroy Resources.

 ## Related information
 {: #automate-ase-sybase-standalone-vsi-related}